err8029/Trabajo-final-PTMR/README.md

 # Trabajo-final-PTMR
 A* with enhanced navigation and planning algorithm it includes a GUI and a not so enhanced version.
-It navigated through all maps that have been tested succesfully
+It navigated through all maps that have been tested succesfully.

+**Execution**

+Run the file Start.m with matlab

 **video playlist with all the maps**